spireglobal/aviation/tutorials-resources/calculate-flight-distance/readme.md

-# Calculate distance flown during a flight using Tracking History endpoint
+# Calculate distance flown during a flight using Tracking History endpoint in Python

 This code sample shows how to call the Spire Aviation Tracking History endpoint, extract a single flight and calculate the distance flown during the said flight, as well as the countries flown over.